hikeventures/hikeventures.github.io/_posts/2014-11-19-best-backpacking-stoves.markdown

 **Burn Time:** 2.15 min for 1/2 l
 **Fuel:** Gas

-The Jetboil MiniMo o stove offers you one of the best simmer control, metal handles, and a low spoon angle for easy eating.
+The Jetboil MiniMo offers you one of the best simmer controls, metal handles, and a low spoon angle for easy eating.
 The bottom cover can also be used as a bowl.
 As a whole product the Jetboil MiniMo might be a nice solution and not even that heavy considering that it offers 2 products in one (stove and bowl).

 <a href="http://www.backcountry.com/jetboil-minimo-cooking-system"><button type="button" class="btn btn-danger">Read more about the Jetboil MiniMo</button></a>